 |Tues. (for Tuesday)||Ch. (for chapter)|

 Note: An abbreviation is not the same thing as an acronym.
 An abbreviation is a shortening of a word, like “ft.” for “feet.”
-An acronym is a new word created from the initials of a longer phrase, like “NATO” for the “North Atlantic Treaty Organization” or “AIDS” for “Acquired Immune Deficiency Syndrome.”
+However, an acronym is a new word created from the initials of a longer phrase, like “AIDS” for “Acquired Immune Deficiency Syndrome.”
 Text abbreviations are acronyms, such as “OMG” and “LOL.”
 Abbreviations end in a period, but acronyms don’t.

 The Question Mark?

 The second most common end punctuation is a question mark.
 It is used after direct questions, but not after indirect questions.
 A direct question is asking for an answer.
 An indirect question is not.
 For example:

 Has online enrollment begun? (direct question)